Axis: Bold as Love: Release and reception

 Track released Axis: Bold as Love in the UK on December 1, 1967, where it peaked at number five and spent 16 weeks on the charts.
 In February 1968, it charted at number three in the United States.
 The album was also well received by music critics, who praised its mixture of hard rock, rhythm and blues, and jazz.

 In his preview of the album for Rolling Stone, Nick Jones described it as "at times shatteringly beautiful" and highlighted "Spanish Castle Magic".

 Reviewing Axis in the same publication, Jim Miller hailed it as "the refinement of white noise into psychedelia ... the finest voodoo album that any rock group has produced to date".
 Q magazine wrote in a retrospective review that the album "dazzles as the Experience creates a genre probably short-lived because nobody else could play it".
 AllMusic's Cub Koda considered it a demonstration of Hendrix's "remarkable growth and depth" as a songwriter, utilizing Curtis Mayfield-like soul guitar work, "Dylanesque lyrical imagery, and Fuzz Face hyperactivity to produce yet another side to his grand psychedelic musical vision".
 According to author Peter Doggett, the record "heralded a new subtlety in Hendrix's work", while BBC Music's Chris Jones said it is distinguished from his other Hendrix albums as his "coming-of-age-in-songwriting album ... his peak in crafting pop rock perfection".

 Some critics have found Axis: Bold as Love to be the least memorable of the Experience's three studio releases.
 According to Richie Unterberger, it was the least impressive from the Experience, while Kris Needs called the record a "transitional, but often overlooked, masterpiece".
 Reviewing Hendrix's back catalogue in 2005 for Blender, Robert Christgau acknowledged the adequate production and guitar quality on the album, and praised the fluidity of Mitchell's drumming; he criticised, however, the music's "spaced-out lightness", and the brevity of some tracks: "half the songs are forgettable as songs if fine as recordings."

 In 2000, it was voted number 147 in Colin Larkin's All Time Top 1000 Albums.
 Rolling Stone ranked Axis: Bold as Love number 92 on its 2020 list of the "500 Greatest Albums of All Time".
 It also received the top spot on their list of the 40 greatest stoner albums in 2013.
 Guitarist magazine named the album number 7 on their list of "the most influential guitar albums of all time".
 In 2015, Consequence of Sound described the album as a "compelling psychedelic masterpiece".
 The album is also included in the book 1001 Albums You Must Hear Before You Die.

+The Hendrix Estate released, "The Jimi Hendrix Experience: Bold As Love Sessions" a 4CD/1-Blu-ray, or 5LP/1 Blu-ray, Box Set November 7, 2025.
+It contains 66 Tracks including Demos and Alternate takes plus the Stereo and Mono versions of the album.
+The Blu-Ray contains Both of the 1967 Stereo and Mono versions of the album plus a Dolby ATMOS mix.